Praeda822/100-days-of-code/log.md

 **Thoughts:** Today was mainly spent just mucking around with the new Date() method because I'm an idiot and sometimes don't understand on the first go through..or fifth.
 I worked on primarily getting the transaction list to be functional by means of having the transactions reflect an automatically calculated time/date (In the Commonwealth format: _DAY, MONTH, YEAR_, sorrynotsorry Americans) and to also have those same dates/times/etc reflect upon other accounts' transaction history, like say if I wanted to take a loan, I can now hit the button and not only have that transaction reflect instantly, but also have it reflect, again, on other accounts, but this was only using template literals which is a bit...messy.
 I'll refactor it again tomorrow, and see how I go; my brain is fried again from doing this shit for hours straight.

 **Link to work:** _on da wae_

+### Day 3: Wednesday, 8th May, 2024

+#####

+**Today's Progress**: More work on the banking app today...
+Spent way too long mucking around with the Intl API, and worked on getting more dates to reflect on the app dynamically

+**Thoughts:** So..
+I somehow managed to break the trnasfer money part of my app..Still not sure how though, lol.
+Everything else works: requesting a loan, closing an account, changing users etc. Also managed to completely break the Sort button at the bottom, which no longer sorts and just deletes the entire transaction list which isn't ideal.. but I reckon it's going to be a, wait for it, TOMORROW PROBLEM because it's 11:45pm and I am, again, rooted, having slogged through more of my course content as soon as I got off work.

+I'm pleased with how it's all going, however, I just wish I had a bit more motivation to smash out way more code like I was able to before I busted my hand, but typing for hours is starting to hurt (which is kinda weird)..
+But I digress, tomorrow I'm going to finally finish off this secttion and then I'm off the discrete mathematics & itenegers for a bit, and on to more advanced DOM manipulation and then OOP with Javascript (god help me lol).

+**Link to work:** _on da wae_